Lee Sinnott: Playing career

 When Sinnott returned to Valley Parade, Bradford were still in the third tier of the English league.
 He played in most of their first-team games that season, but the "Bantams" missed out on the play-offs and manager Frank Stapleton was sacked.
 Sinnott followed his manager out of the exit door and signed for local rivals Huddersfield Town.
-He was made captain of Neil Warnock's team, and guided them to the Second Division play-off victory in his first season.
+He was made captain of Neil Warnock's team.
+He guided them to the Second Division play-off victory in his first season.
 He spent two more seasons in West Yorkshire before crossing the Pennines and signing for local rivals Oldham Athletic, who had just been relegated to the Second Division.

-Sinnott played 31 games over two seasons at Boundary Park, but Oldham struggled in a division that they had been expected to win promotion from, and in Sinnott's second season they narrowly avoided relegation to the Third Division.
+Sinnott played 31 games over two seasons at Boundary Park, but Oldham struggled in a division from which they had been expected to win promotion.
+In Sinnott's second season, they narrowly avoided relegation to the Third Division.
 A year earlier, he had been loaned back to Bradford, but the move was not made permanent.

 The 1998–99 campaign proved to be Sinnott's final season as a Football League player.
-Upon its conclusion he moved to Scarborough, who had just been relegated to the Conference, and played 22 games in one season for a side who finished fourth in the country's highest non-league division.
+Upon its conclusion, he moved to Scarborough, who had just been relegated to the Conference and played 22 games in one season for a side that finished fourth in the country's highest non-League division.
 He then retired from playing after a career spanning almost 20 years.

 Style of play

-Sinnott was a quick, athletic and versatile defender who boasted excellent long-ball throwing ability.
+Sinnott was a quick, athletic and versatile defender who boasted excellent long ball throwing ability.

 Managerial career

 Farsley Celtic

-Sinnott was not out of football for long, and moved into management with non-league Farsley Celtic in June 2003.
+Sinnott was not out of football for long and moved into management with non-League Farsley Celtic in June 2003.
 His first success with the club was a third-place finish in the Northern Premier League First Division in 2003–04, which earned the club promotion to the Northern Premier League.

 Sinnott would have achieved another promotion in his second season at Throstle Nest as Farsley topped the Northern Premier League at the end of the season.
-However this was only on the FA's decision that Spennymoor United's records were expunged after they folded.
+However, this was only on the FA's decision that Spennymoor United's records were expunged after they folded.
 The other clubs in the promotion mix appealed and the FA reversed their decision to expunge the results, leaving Farsley in third place and having to compete in the play-offs.
-Despite a 1–0 semi final win over Whitby Town, they lost in the final to Workington on penalties.
+Despite a 1–0 semi-final win over Whitby Town, they lost in the final to Workington on penalties.

-Another promotion was achieved in 2005–06, as Sinnott and Farsley bounced back from their play-off set-back.
-This time Farsley finished fourth in the regulation season before defeating Marine 1–0 and then North Ferriby United 2–1 in the final.
-Sinnott also added the West Riding County Cup to Farsley's trophy cabinet for the tenth time in the club's history, as they made it a double winning campaign in 2005–06.
+Another promotion was achieved in 2005–06, as Sinnott and Farsley returned from their play-off set-back.
+This time, Farsley finished fourth in the regulation season before defeating Marine 1–0 and then North Ferriby United 2–1 in the final.
+Sinnott also added the West Riding County Cup to Farsley's trophy cabinet for the tenth time in the club's history, as they made it a double-winning campaign in 2005–06.